Advertising/Public Relations/Social Media

 3.

 Focus on writing.
 Employers have shared with Scranton faculty the importance of exceptional writing skills to succeed in business communication.
-In the strategic communication program, good writers learn to be even better—and more valuable to potential employers.
+In the Advertising/Public Relations/Social Media program, good writers learn to be even better—and more valuable to potential employers.

 4.